prashant-kikani/prashant-kikani.github.io/_posts/2020-11-1-best-quotes-1.markdown

 > "Our greatest glory is not in never falling, but in rising every time we fall." -Confucius

-Almost everybody have failures & setbacks.
+Almost everybody has failures & setbacks.
 But not everyone can rise after falling.
-Sometimes, that's the different between people who can achieve something big & people who can't.
+Sometimes, that's the difference between people who can achieve something big & people who can't.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>